Tom Raworth: Reception and influence

 In 1991, he was the first European writer in 30 years to be invited to teach at the University of Cape Town.

 In 2007, Raworth was awarded the Antonio Delfini prize for lifetime achievement, in Modena, Italy.
 Some of his other awards included the Cholmondeley Award, and the Philip Whalen Memorial Award.

 His visual art consists mainly of drawings, collage and found object art and was exhibited in Italy, France, South Africa, and the United States.

 As fellow poet Catherine Wagner has pointed out, Raworth was an "inventor of dozens of ingenious and provocative forms," and so was an important influence on a succession of poets that have followed him.
 At the time of his death, he was considered by many to be, arguably, the finest British poet of his generation.

 Death

 Raworth was plagued by ill health for most of his life.
 In the 1950s, he was one of the first patients ever to survive open heart surgery.
 In the autumn of 2016, he began cancer treatments, but on 23 January 2017 he wrote the final entry on his blog:

 Raworth died on 8 February 2017 at the age of 78.
-He is survived by his wife Val Raworth who said: "Tom died this afternoon, peacefully, his family around him.
+He was survived by his wife Val Raworth who said: "Tom died this afternoon, peacefully, his family around him.
 A release from his sufferings."
+Val died on May 29, 2023.